lammps/lammps/doc/src/python.rst

 As explained on the :doc:`variable <variable>` doc page, the definition of a python-style variable associates a Python function name with the variable.
-This must match the *func* setting for this command.
-For example these two commands would be self-consistent:
+This must match the *Python function name* first argument of the *python* command.
+For example these two commands would be
+consistent:

 .. code-block:: LAMMPS